-While several birth injuries can happen at various times in an infant’s development, birth, or during the perinatal experience out of the womb, Erb’s palsy typically happens during the delivery period and often towards the end of a long, difficult delivery.
-Since Erb’s palsy involves nerve damage in the shoulder area, it is widely viewed as a birth injury that is preventable as it’s usually caused by the physician pulling the infant too rough or pulling in an abnormal way.
+Birth injuries can happen at various times in an infant’s development, birth or during the perinatal experience out of the womb.
+Erb’s palsy, however, typically happens during the delivery period and often towards the end of a long, difficult delivery.
+Erb’s palsy involves nerve damage in the shoulder area.
+Experts often view the injury as a birth injury that is preventable.
+It generally occurs due to the physician pulling the infant too rough or pulling in an abnormal way.

 One of the causes for Erb’s palsy is due to cephalo-pelvic disproportion (CPD), a condition that occurs when the infant is proportionately too large for the birth canal.
 This is something that physicians are generally able to diagnose during the last few weeks of pregnancy.

-Many doctors will prefer to deliver the baby via caesarian section (C-section) to avoid possible complications.
-Erb’s palsy is one of the potential problems related to CPD because as the child enters the birth canal and pushes through, the disproportionate size could cause the child to squeeze through, pushing the head in shoulder forcefully in opposite directions, causing damage to the brachial plexus nerves in the shoulder.
+Many doctors will prefer to deliver the baby via Caesarean section (C-section) to avoid possible complications.
+Erb’s palsy is one of the potential problems related to CPD because as the child enters the birth canal and pushes through, the disproportionate size could cause the child to squeeze through.
+This results in pushing the head and shoulder forcefully in opposite directions, causing damage to the brachial plexus nerves in the shoulder.

-When an infant’s head gets stuck , the head pulls away from the shoulders, causing shoulder dystocia.
+When an infant’s head gets stuck , the head pulls away from the shoulders.
+This is shoulder dystocia.
 Another scenario, however, and one that is more likely is that the baby’s head comes out of the cervix and the baby gets stuck.
-To aid with delivery, the doctor or nurses pull the baby out, thus causing an unnatural pull between the baby’s head and the shoulder.
+To aid with delivery, the doctor or nurses pull the baby out, thus causing an unnatural pull between the baby’s head and shoulder.

 When infants are in the breech position, an observant doctor will typically know weeks before delivery.
 Most physicians prefer to schedule a C-section so that there are no unnecessary risks and complications with the delivery.

-Even if the infant doesn’t get stuck during the delivery, there are still inherent risks: Erb’s palsy comes from the child being delivered feet-first, which leads the medical professionals no choice but to pull the baby out from the feet, causing the arms to go over the baby’s head, and for unnatural stress to be put on the brachial plexus nerves.
+Even if the infant is not stuck during delivery, there are still inherent risks.
+Erb’s palsy results from the child being born feet-first, which leads the medical professionals no choice but to pull the baby out from the feet.
+When this happens, the arms go over the baby’s head and unnatural stress is put on the brachial plexus nerves.